Boston Medical Center (BMC) Grayken Center for Addiction Training and Technical Assistance (TTA)

 Comprehensive care to serve patients with SUD entails a collaborative, interdisciplinary approach, which may need to include physicians, psychiatrists, mental health counselors, nurses, patient navigators, clinic support staff, and others depending on each patient's unique needs.
 The MA OBAT ECHO® encourages participation from all members of the team caring for patients with SUDs and is an interdisciplinary learning community.
 All participants will be given access to education about addiction treatment and have the opportunity to learn from experts in the field of addiction as well as from one another.
 Free CME, CE, and CEU credit is available to participants.

 The OBAT ECHO® uses a simple videoconferencing platform (Zoom) to link participants across Massachusetts and the MA OBAT ECHO® Hub Team at BMC.
 Care teams have the opportunity to learn from each other and to receive specialist input from the interdisciplinary Hub team.
 The foundation of the teleECHO® clinic is case-based learning, in which participants discuss real patient cases in de-identified format.
 Each MA OBAT ECHO® session will include a brief didactic relevant to the treatment of patients with addiction.
-Subjects addressed in the MA OBAT ECHO® will include:
+Topics include*:

 Project ECHO® at BMC